Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Method

 \subsection{View Synthesis}

 For a query $\mathbf{I}^q$, assuming that we have obtained all possible initials $\{_s\boldsymbol{\mathcal{\xi}}^q_1, ..., _s\boldsymbol{\mathcal{\xi}}^q_k\}$, we aim to acquire the corresponding textured renderings and depthmaps.
 Taking the time overhead into account, we apply Workbench Engine in Blender~\footnote{https://www.blender.org} with flat color mechanisms for fast rendering.
 Note that although we now use Blender to verify the \textit{Render-and-Compare} framework, the pipeline can be replaced with a more advanced rendering technique, such as Neural Radience Field (NeRF)~\cite{turki2022mega}.
 We denote the rendered image and depth for each virtual pose $_s\boldsymbol{\mathcal{\xi}}^q_i$ as $(_s\mathbf{I}^q_i, _s\mathbf{d}^q_i)$.
+An example of the rendering result, including synthesis view and depthmap, is shown in Figure~\ref{fig:rendering}.